LiamLlamazares/math_blog/_posts/2023-07-12-PDEs-3-Sobolev_spaces.md

 transform](https://nowheredifferentiable.com/2023-01-29-PDE-1-Fourier/#:~:text=Sobolev%20spaces-,Sobolev,-spaces%20form%20a)
 we saw how to define the Sobolev spaces $H^s(D)$ when $D$ is the whole Euclidean space $\mathbb{R}^d$ or the torus $\mathbb{T}^d$.
-These spaces correspond to $s$-times weakly differentiable functions and we saw how these spaces could help us solve
+These spaces correspond to $s$-times weakly differentiable functions, and we saw how these spaces could help us solve
 (\ref{PDE1}) .
 However, in
 practice $D$ may be an open set in $\mathbb{R}^d$ or even some